damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### New-AzServiceBusQueue
 - Output type of this cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
-- Parameters `-AutoDeleteOnIdle`, `-DuplicateDetectionHistoryTimeWindow`, `-DefaultMessageTimeToLive` and `LockDuration` is changing type from System.String to System.Timespan.
-To set time span to 3 minutes use "00:03:00".
-To set time span to 5 days, 3 hours use "05:00:03:00".
-This is not expected to break the cmdlet.
-- Parameters `-SizeInBytes`, `-MessageCount` are being deprecated without being replaced because these variables are readonly.
+- `-SizeInBytes` and `-MessageCount` are readonly parameters and are getting removed.
-- Parameter `-EnableBatchedOperations` would be renamed to `-EnableBatchedOperation`.
+- Parameter `-EnableBatchedOperations` is renamed to `-EnableBatchedOperation`.

 ### Set-AzServiceBusQueue
 - Input type of parameter `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
-- `-InputObject` parameter set would be seeing change in behaviour.
-Refer the example on top to know more.
+- `-InputObject` parameter set would have a change in behaviour.
+Refer the [section](#behavior-of--inputobject) to know more.

 ### Remove-AzServiceBusQueue
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Get-AzServiceBusQueue
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
-- Parameter `-MaxCount` is not supported and has been removed
+- Parameter `-MaxCount` has been removed.
+Use `-Skip` and `-Top` for pagination use cases.

 ## Topic Entity

 ### Get-AzServiceBusTopic
 - Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
-- Parameter `-MaxCount` is not supported and has been removed
+- Parameter `-MaxCount` has been removed.
+Use `-Skip` and `-Top` for pagination use cases.

 ### Set-AzServiceBusTopic
 - Input type of parameter `-InputObject` and Output type of this cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
-- `-InputObject` parameter set would be seeing change in behaviour.
-Refer the example on top to know more.
+- `-InputObject` parameter set would have a change in behaviour.
+Refer the [section](#behavior-of--inputobject) to know more.

 ### New-AzServiceBusTopic
 - Output type of this cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
 - Parameters `-AutoDeleteOnIdle`, `-DuplicateDetectionHistoryTimeWindow`, `-DefaultMessageTimeToLive` is changing type from System.String to System.Timespan.
 To set time span to 3 minutes use "00:03:00".
 To set time span to 5 days, 3 hours use "05:00:03:00".
 This is not expected to break the cmdlet.
-- Parameters `-SizeInBytes` is being deprecated without being replaced because these variables are readonly.
+-  `-SizeInBytes` is readonly parameter and is getting removed.
 - Parameter `-EnableBatchedOperations` would be renamed to `-EnableBatchedOperation`.

 ### Remove-AzServiceBusTopic
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ## Rule Entity

 ### Get-AzServiceBusRule
 - Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSRulesAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IRule`.
-- Parameter `-MaxCount` is not supported and has been removed.
+- Parameter `-MaxCount` has been removed.
+Use `-Skip` and `-Top` for pagination use cases.

 ### Set-AzServiceBusRule
 - Input type of parameter `-InputObject` and Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSRulesAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IRule`.
-- `-InputObject` parameter set would be seeing change in behaviour.
-Refer the example on top to know more.
+- `-InputObject` parameter set would have a change in behaviour.
+Refer the [section](#behavior-of--inputobject) to know more.

 ### New-AzServiceBusRule
 - Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSRulesAttributes` to